 As part of the grand opening, Nicklaus was joined by Arnold Palmer, Tom Watson and Johnny Miller to play 18 holes.

 When the group reached the par-5 10th hole, something unfolded that you couldn't make up.

 The 10th green at Harbor Shores is one of the most undulating on the course -- which is saying something because a lot of the greens here are of the hit-and-hope variety: hit it and hope it finishes somewhere reasonably close to the hole.

 On opening day, Miller found his third shot on the lower level of the green, with the pin placement up a hill in the back, middle portion of the green, 102 feet away with the kinds of twists and turns you only expect to see on a roller coaster.

 At first, Miller contemplated using a wedge, arguing it was the only wat to get close to the hole.
 Nicklaus insisted the ball could be putted up there.

 With that, Nicklaus walked down to where Miller was, dropped a golf ball, took a quick look at the hole and proceeded to do this:

-So, this week when you see players struggling for a three-putt on the 10th green at Harbor Shores, just remember it's not as easy as Nicklaus made it look.
+So, this week when you see players struggling for a three-putt on the 10th green at Harbor Shores (which has had some adjustments since but is still a show stopper), just remember it's not as easy as Nicklaus made it look.